johw12/tropo-webapi-php/readme.markdown

 Overview
 ========

-TropoPHP is a set of PHP classes for working with [Tropo's cloud communication service](http://developergarden.com/).
+TropoPHP is a set of PHP classes for working with [Telekom Tropo's cloud communication service at Developer Garden](http://www.developergarden.com/apis/apis-sdks/telekom-tropo-api/).
 Tropo allows a developer to create applications that run over the phone, IM, SMS, and Twitter using web technologies.
 This library communicates with Tropo over JSON.

 Requirements
 ============